vdelanno/convida/assets/txt-en.md

 Yes.
 It is recommended that people living with HIV be vaccinated against the COVID-19 virus, regardless of their CD4 count of viral load.
 Vaccines are safe because they don’t have a live virus.

 ## [tuberculosis:sick] Tuberculosis (TB)
-¿How the fight against tuberculosis has been affected by the pandemic?
+¿How has the fight against tuberculosis been affected by the pandemic?
 The pandemic has affected the efficacy in diagnostic tuberculosis.
 Of 4 people who usually would have been diagnosed with tuberculosis, only 3 were diagnosed due to the pandemic.
 This person who has tuberculosis and isn’t diagnosed is spreading the bacillus of tuberculosis without knowing it.

 ¿Is a person with tuberculosis at a higher risk of getting seriously ill from COVID-19?
 It is unknown.
 Even though COVID-19 and tuberculosis have similar risk factors, it is unknown if a person with tuberculosis is at higher risk to develop severe COVID-19.

 ¿Does the transmission of tuberculosis and COVID-19 happen in the same way?
-Transmission are similar.
-Tuberculosis and COVID-19 are spread when someone ill is in close contact to a healthy person, especially when someone coughs, sneezes, sings or yells.
+Transmission is similar.
+Tuberculosis and COVID-19 are spread when someone ill is in close contact with a healthy person, especially when someone coughs, sneezes, sings or yells.
 The bacilli of tuberculosis could be in the air for many hours.
 A healthy person could get infected with tuberculosis if they inhale these bacilli.
 The amount of bacilli decreases with sunlight and natural ventilation.

-¿Can be used the same sample to diagnose tuberculosis and COVID-19?
+¿Can the same sample be used to diagnose tuberculosis and COVID-19?
 Mainly no. Samples for tuberculosis and COVID-19 vary.
 However, sputum or endotracheal or bronchoalveolar lavage samples could be used to diagnose both diseases.

-¿Should be ruled out tuberculosis and COVID-19 at once?
+¿Should tuberculosis and COVID-19 be ruled out at once?
 If someone had been exposed to COVID-19 as well as to tuberculosis, both diseases should be ruled out because symptoms and risk factors are similar.

 ¿Does a person with tuberculosis have a different TB treatment if they get infected with the COVID-19 virus?